 Future work will consist in constructing a congruence for dtsiPBC, i.e. the equivalence that withstands application of all operations of the algebra.
-The first possible candidate is a stronger version of $\Delta{ss}$ defined via transition systems equipped with two extra transitions skip and redo like those from [48].
+The first possible candidate is a stronger version of $\stackrel{\longleftrightarrow}{\longleftrightarrow}{ss}$ defined via transition systems equipped with two extra transitions skip and redo, like those from [60].
 We also plan to extend the calculus with deterministically timed multiactions having a fixed time delay (including the zero one which is the case of immediate multiactions) to enhance expressiveness of the calculus and to extend application area of the associated analysis techniques.
+The resulting SPA will be a concurrent discrete time analogue of SM-PEPA [18], whose underlying stochastic model is a semi-Markov chain.
 Moreover, recursion could be added to dtsiPBC to increase further specification power of the algebra.